BlockchainCommons/Research/papers/bcr-2023-002-known-value.md

 This section describes the ontologies from which Known Values are assigned, organized from most fundamental to most specialized.

-#### RDF and RDFS (Resource Description Framework and RDF Schema)
+#### RDF (Resource Description Framework)

 RDF is the foundational data model of the Semantic Web, providing a standard way to make statements about resources using subject-predicate-object triples.
+It defines core concepts like `rdf:type`, `rdf:Property`, `rdf:List`, and `rdf:Statement`.
+RDF is the most fundamental building block for any semantic system.

+#### RDFS (RDF Schema)

 RDFS extends RDF with basic schema vocabulary for defining classes and properties.
-These are the most fundamental building blocks for any semantic system, defining concepts like `type`, `Class`, `Property`, `subClassOf`, and `comment`.
+It provides concepts like `rdfs:Class`, `rdfs:subClassOf`, `rdfs:domain`, `rdfs:range`, and `rdfs:comment`.
 Nearly all other semantic vocabularies are built upon RDF/RDFS primitives.

 #### OWL 2 (Web Ontology Language)